Sad Happy

-Sad Happy is the fourth studio album by British indie rock band Circa Waves.
-The album was released as a double album with "Happy" being released on 10 January 2020 and "Sad" being released on 13 March 2020.
+Sad Happy is the fourth studio album by the English indie rock band Circa Waves.
+The album was released as a double album with "Happy" being released on 10 January 2020 and "Sad" being released on 13 March 2020 through PIAS Recordings and Prolifica.

 Critical reception

 Sad Happy was met with universal acclaim reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 82, based on 4 reviews.